 Energy Drinks such as Red Bull and a slew of others are also wildly available.

-Ugandan like their beer, we suggest that you stick to the bottled kind on a safari, You can buy the most popular brands such as Nile and Bell at most lodges.
+Ugandans like their beer.
+We suggest that you stick to the bottled kind on a safari.
+You can buy the most popular brands such as Nile and Bell at most lodges.

 Nile Special is one of the most popular kinds of beer.
-Moonberg Laget is made following German Purity Laws.
+Moonberg Lager is made following German Purity Laws.

 Additives are used in many of the Beer.
 The taste of Ugandan beers makes it a welcome refreshment on a Safari.

-The Kenyan Tuskers Beer is available in most restaurants, lodges, and bars.
+The Kenyan Tusker Export Beer is available in most restaurants, lodges, and bars.
 Heineken and Stella are more limited in distribution.

 Ugandans, enjoy their beers, Safari Goers concur – Ugandan Beers taste great.

-Uganda Waragi, the Word Waragi is a new Uglish term (Ugandan English) meaning War Gin.
-Ugandan Soldiers that served the British Military were given Gin Rations before battle who called it Waragi.
+Uganda Waragi, the Word Waragi, is a new Uglish term (Ugandan English), meaning War Gin.
+Ugandan soldiers who served the British Military were given Gin Rations before a battle called Waragi.

 Many years later, the term has stuck.
 Waragi is Uganda’s favorite drink in one version r another.
 Uganda has also become a brand of Gin that is sold widely in Uganda and beyond its borders.

 We suggest you try it with a Krest Bitter Lemon Soda.
-We also recommend that you do not consume local Waragi where Methanol is at times added, such local Waragi is also called Enguli which is a local term for distilled alcohol, Kasese in Western Uganda, and Lira Lira in the North.
+We also recommend that you do not consume local Waragi, where Methanol is at times added.
+Such local Waragi is also called Enguli, a local term for distilled alcohol, Kasese in Western Uganda, and Lira Lira in the North.

-Whiskey, Scotch, Vodka, Tequila is available at most Lodges in addition to Waragi.
+Whiskey, Scotch, Vodka, Tequila is available at most Lodges in addition to ever-present Waragi.